 Meal prepping is particularly popular amongst busy people because it can save a lot of time.

-Having pre-prepared meals on hand can also reduce portion size and help you reach your nutrition goals.
+Having pre-prepared meals on hand can reduce portion size and help you reach your nutrition goals.
 This way, you’re less likely to reach for TV dinners or takeout, especially when you’re overwhelmed or exhausted.
 By planning ahead, it may lead to more nutritious meal choices.